 Offline Backups

-Offline backup is a feature of ProcedureFlow that allows organizations to ensure that ProcedureFlow processes are available to employees 7/24/365.
-Each entry point (group of flows) can be exported anytime into a single read-only HTML file that is completely traversable by end users (to see an example see an offline backup for the Rubik’s Cube flow: https://procedureflow.com/rubikscube).
-The Offline Backup HTML file can be stored on your local network (or other storage device) to ensure that flows are available in Internet outage situations.
+Offline Backup allows organizations to ensure that ProcedureFlow processes are available to employees 24/7/365.
+Each entry point (group of flows) can be exported into a single read-only HTML file that is completely traversable by end users (check out this offline backup for the Rubik’s Cube flow: https://procedureflow.com/rubikscube).
+The offline backup HTML file can be stored on your local network (or other storage device) to ensure that flows are available in internet outage situations.

-Processes do change over time, so it is critical to setup a proper process ensuring ongoing access to the most current version of the flows.
-Use the following steps to implement a successful Offline Backup strategy, process and ownership.
+Processes do change over time, so it is critical to setup a proper process ensuring ongoing access to the most current version of your flows.
+Use the following steps to implement a successful offline backup strategy, process and ownership.

 To test if Offline Backup has been enabled for your organization, you will need to work with someone who has Org Admin access to your ProcedureFlow account.
 Once you are logged in with an Org Admin permission level, click Administration > Entry Points > [select any entry point].
 Under the Manage section on the left, if you see Offline Backup as an option, the feature is enabled for your organization.
-If you do not see the Offline Backup option, please contact help@procedureflow.com and one of our customer service reps will assist you.
+If you do not see the Offline Backup option, contact help@procedureflow.com and we'll assist you.

 2. Select a role/person to own the backup process

 You will need a role/person in your organization to own the backup process.
 This person will be responsible to run the backups on a regular basis and store the backups in a location where the right people can access them.
-It could also be good to ensure you have a succession plan if that person leaves the role and a backup person if the person is out of the office.
+You should have a succession plan if the "owner" leaves the role, and a backup person if the owner is out of the office.

 3. Choose a backup frequency